 You have not visited Gulmarg if you have not taken a ride on Gulmarg Gondola.
 If you are wondering what is a Gondola, well it is a cable car that saves you precious energy and takes you up on the mountain in a jiffy.
 Gulmarg Gondola is the highest cable car in the world.
 So there is no reason for you to miss this unique ride.
 The Gulmarg Gondola has two levels.
 And between the two rides, they take you from a mean sea level of 8700 feet to 14000 feet.
 Brace yourself for the thin air and deep breathing.

-First level goes till half the height of Apharwat mountain.
+The first level goes till half the height of Apharwat mountain.
 Here there are lots of tourist activities that you can engage in.
 Easiest and I assume the most enjoyable is playing with the snow.
 There is plenty of it available all around.
 You can take a sledge ride, do some joy skiing and take a pony ride.
 I would recommend simply walk around and observe people playing, trees emerging out of the snow and the Himalayan peaks all around.

 Peak of Apharwat Mountain